puglao/sftp-exercise/README.md

 > !! docker compose is required for this exercise

 ### objective
 > Write a script with any language to move all files in sftp server sftp1 to sftp2 root dir.
+The original file shall be **removed** from sftp1 and placed at root dir(`/home/bar`) of sftp2

 ### How to start
-Initial the environment by run ./start.sh
+Initial the environment by running ./start.sh
 ```bash
 $ ./start.sh
 ```